Drome Clinic

 Causes of Hypertension

 In recent times, hypertension has turned out to be a growing problem in India.
-Well, a recent study shows that around 28.1% of the population is severely affected by this condition.
-Out of the estimated 220 million people with high blood pressure, 88% aren’t managing it well and it is a big concern.
 Let’s have a closer look at the causes of hypertension

 • Lifestyle Factors